Field Notes / Guide

 How much does it cost to build a website with AI?

-About 10 to 15 dollars a year for a domain, free hosting, and an AI that is free to start or around 20 dollars a month.
+About 10 to 15 dollars a year for a domain, free hosting for a personal site, and an AI that is free to start or around 20 dollars a month.
 Doing it yourself, you can be live for roughly 12 dollars a year.
+If the site is a business, Vercel requires a paid plan, so add about 20 dollars a month for hosting.

 Is building a website with AI cheaper than hiring an agency?